Accident And Injury Attorneys

 While you need to prove the severity of your injuries to recover damages, you do not need to sign anything the insurer gives you.
 By authorizing your full medical records:

-• You risk having the insurer say that your condition wasn’t caused by the crash but by something else.
+• You risk having the insurance company say that your condition wasn’t caused by the crash but by something else.

 • The insurer could argue that your crash was caused by the medications you were taking, even if you clearly didn’t cause the collision.

-• The insurer might say that the crash only worsened a pre-existing condition, freeing them from liability.
+• The insurance carrier might say that the crash only worsened a pre-existing condition, freeing them from liability.

 • The insurer could argue that a previously diagnosed mental health condition makes your testimony unreliable.